 Gough said Transpower had lost supply to Taupō at their Wairakei substation grid exit point about 8.40am.

-"Unison has been advised by Transpower they are investigating an issue relating to the 33kV switchboard at their Wairakei substation.
-They will provide us with an update as soon as they have completed their inspection"
+"Unison has been advised by Transpower they are investigating an issue relating to the 33kV switchboard at their Wairakei substation."

-Truspower said on their Facebook page at 11.40am their crews were currently working as fast as they are safely able to restore power to the area.
+Transpower said on its Facebook page at 11.40am crews were working as fast as they were able to restore power to the area.

 "We understand it's frustrating for people on a busy Monday morning.
 We will be working to get power back up safely soon," he said.

-Gough said approximately 16,000 customers were without power across the wider Taupo region.
+The outage left approximately 16,000 customers without power across the wider Taupō region.

 "We have done what we can in terms of supplying off other feeders from our network.
 However, you can say a large swath of Taupō is without power at the moment," Gough said at the time.

 "Certainly the main urban and populated areas are without power and some of the rural supply."